keysmusician/holbertonschool-low_level_programming/0x12-singly_linked_lists/README.md

 * [Author](#author)

 ## About
 In this project, I learned how to create **singly linked lists** and wrote functions which operate on them.
+The node structure used contains string data.

 ## Files
 * `lists.h`